Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/unicode-overview/handout.md

 The distinction matters because a very good font can make an incomplete model look more complete than it really is.

 That is part of why later public visibility increased confusion instead of reducing it.

+This is also why the question cannot be reduced to "Unicode solved symbols and only writing remains."

+At least in the facial system, the official model does not preserve symbol identity in a way that remains cleanly compatible with Formal SignWriting.

 ## The scale of the practical ecosystem